lcn2/pwned-pw-download/README.md

 Unlike some downloads, this will will NOT form a huge directory, which for many file systems is not very efficient.
-Instead, we form a 4 level tree where the bottom level directors contain only 256 files each, plus a `curl.out' file for diagnostic purposes.
+Instead, we form a 4 level tree where the bottom level directors contain only 256 files each, plus a `curl.out` file for diagnostic purposes.